jim-schilling/splurge-sql-generator/README.md

         new_status='active',
     )
     # All operations commit together, or all rollback on error

+# Note: All generated methods now use a class-level logger automatically.
+There is no optional logger parameter.
+To customize logging, configure the class logger as needed:
+# import logging
+# UserRepository.logger.setLevel(logging.INFO)
 ```

 > **Note:** All generated methods are class methods.
 You must always pass the connection and parameters as named arguments. **For data modification operations (INSERT, UPDATE, DELETE), use `with connection.begin():` blocks to manage transactions explicitly.** This gives you full control over transaction boundaries and ensures data consistency.